naudebrandon/naudebrandon/README.md

 - 👋 Hi, I’m @naudebrandon
 - 👀 I have an interest in Science, Mathematics, Computers, Music & Technology.
-I would love to get into Robotics and AI.
+I would love to learn more about Robotics and AI.
 - 🌱 I’m currently learning Computer Science & Software Development online.
 - I have worked with HTML, CSS & JavaScript, C, C#, Python, Django, Flask and SQL
 - I'm looking to gaining more experience in React for React Native, C, The .NET Framework, Python(AI), Database Development, Django and Swift.